mjavadshamsi/starter-hugo-academic/content/authors/admin/_index.md

 </p>

 <p style="font-size: 18px; text-align: justify;">
-    I am currently a PhD candidate in Economics at the London School of Economics and serve as a PhD Scholar at the Institute for Fiscal Studies.
+    I am currently a PhD candidate in Economics at the London School of Economics and serve as a Research Officer at the Institute for Fiscal Studies.
 </p>

 <p style="font-size: 18px; text-align: justify;">